🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

-How to Structure Your Online Course for Maximum Impact | Raccoon Gang Blog
+How to Structure Your Online Course for Maximum Impact

 Learning how to structure your only course is a vital step in creating a well-thought-out online course.
 Your clients will appreciate the familiarity and consistency, plus it also saves you a ton of time as you put the course together.

-How to Structure Your Online Course for Maximum Impact | Raccoon Gang Blog
+How to Structure Your Online Course for Maximum Impact

-Before we discuss how to structure an online course, we should first deep-dive into our audience’s pain points.
+Before diving into the structure, it’s crucial to first check our audience’s pain points.
 What is the customer’s main predicament?
-The only reason someone would purchase a course is to solve a problem they have or if they believe it will improve the quality of their life.
+Speaking from our own experience of providing online course solutions for almost a decade, the only reason someone would purchase a course is to solve a problem they have or if they believe it will improve the quality of their life.

 By focusing on these elements when structuring your online course, you can create an organized and user-friendly learning environment that encourages student success.

-Group Similar Ideas into Modules
+2. Group Similar Ideas into Modules

 Wondering how to structure an online course based on modules?
 Here is an example:

-A progressive flow that depends on the order
+A progressive flow that depends on the order A collection of tips – not dependent on the order

-• Lesson 1: How to structure an online course.
-Step 1
+Lesson 1: How to structure an online course.
+Step 1 Lesson 1: 5 tips on organizing an online course

-• Lesson 2: How to structure an online course.
-Step 2
+Lesson 2: How to structure an online course.
+Step 2 Lesson 2: 7 tips on online course structure

-• Lesson 3: How to structure an online course.
-Step 3
+Lesson 3: How to structure an online course.
+Step 3 Lesson 3: Major tips on making a profitable online course

-Select Type of Content
+3. Select the Type of Content

 Other types of content include:

-Organize Online Course by Choosing a Format
+4. Organize an Online Course by Choosing a Format

-You can choose from three main formats as the basis of your online course structure.
+You can choose from three main formats as the basis of your online course structure:

-1. A step by step course
+1. A step-by-step course

-2. A week by week course
+2. A week-by-week course

 3. Reference course